Global Webcasts to Stop Ocean Pollution

 SOP Technologies hosts global webcasts to increase knowledge sharing and collaboration among individuals and organizations interested in protecting waterways around the world.
 To present your success stories during a webcast, please contact us.

-On June 26th, We Are Nature (from the US) and Ecopazifico (from Colombia) will share success stories in engaging the youth and artistic community to better communicate water pollution issues and ways to prevent it.
+On June 26th at 11am US Eastern Time, We Are Nature (from the US) and Ecopazifico (from Colombia) will share success stories in engaging the youth and artistic community to better communicate water pollution issues and ways to prevent it.
 Learn more.

 Videos and presentations from PAST WEBCASTS